fhightower/fhightower.github.io/content/posts/2018-reading-list.md

 - Alice's Adventures in Wonderland (Lewis Carroll)
 - Through the Looking Glass (Lewis Carroll)
 - Not a Sometimes Love (Keith Korstjens)
+- The Oxford Union Guide to Speaking in Public

 Many more...